jepasq/jepasq/README.md

 ## Bio

 Hi there 👋.

-I'm every day involved in free software development, mainly &mdash; but not only &mdash; in backend and *C++* and interpreted languages such as *ruby* or *python*.
+I'm every day involved in free software development, mainly &mdash; but not only &mdash; in backend in *C* or *C++*.
+Occasionally using interpreted languages such as *ruby* or *python*.
 Regularly trying to learn new, functionnal languages (including *haskell*, *ocaml*, multiple *scheme* dialects and *erlang*).
 Some of these test repositories may spawn around.

 - 🔭 Enrolled in **FreeCodeCamp**'s [data-visualization](https://www.freecodecamp.org/learn/data-visualization/) certification but currently on hiatus.
 - ⚡ Frequently playing *DotA 2* (mainly *offlaner* or *soft support*) or various [IDLE games](https://en.wikipedia.org/wiki/Incremental_game) (thanks to [wine](https://github.com/wine-mirror/wine) and [lutris](https://github.com/lutris/lutris)).